 PebbleCreek Pickleball Rating System

 Club ratings are used to group players by ability levels so that players can compete in rated club activities with other players of similar ability.
-Keep in mind that no rating system will ever be a perfect system, but it should improve a player’s chances of having a more competitive and fun match.
+Keep in mind that no rating system will ever be a perfect system, but it should improve a player’s chances of having an equal and fun match.

-The club’s new rating system is a consistent and measurable process for positioning players in the appropriate round robin skill level based on competitive play, not subjective opinion.
+The club’s new rating system is an objective, consistent and measurable process for positioning players in the appropriate round robin skill level based on performance in the round robins, not subjective opinion.
 Currently, the new system does not address moving non-competitive round robin players down.

 Club ratings are optional and are only needed if you want to play in round robins.

-Advancing your ratings is completely voluntary, however you should be one of the better players at your current skill level and confident you have the skills to compete at the higher level.
+Advancement of your rating is completely voluntary, however you should be one of the more dominant players at your current skill level and confident you have the skills to compete at the higher level.
 See the PebbleCreek Pickleball Club Ratings Guide.
 Experience has shown being a good player at one level is no guarantee you will be competitive at a higher level.
 Be sure to take advantage of the multiple training programs available in the club.

 The rating system is a two-step process.
-First, you must achieve a 75%-win ratio in two round robins (competitive if available) at your current level.
-Second, you must achieve a 30%-win ratio in the first two round robins at the higher level or you will be moved back to the previous level.
+First, you must achieve a 70%-win ratio in two round robins (competitive if available) at your current level.
+Second, you must average at least 7.5 points per game in the first two round robins at the higher level or you will be moved back to the previous level.

-Any club member who wants to increase their rating will need to notify the Ratings Committee (PCPBRatings@Gmail.com) at least five days in advance of playing in a gender appropriate round robin (not mixed).
+Any club member who wants to increase their rating will need to notify the Ratings Committee (PCPBRatings@Gmail.com) in advance of playing in a gender appropriate round robin (not mixed).
 In the subject line please include your current level.

-Sign up and play in the next two round robins at your current level.
-At a minimum, players must complete 2 rounds (10-12 games) within the next 4 scheduled round robins.
-To be considered for the next level you will need a winning percent of 75%.
+Sign up and play in the next two consecutive round robins at your current level.
+If for some reason, you will not be able to play in the next round robin, please notify pcpbRatings@gmail.com in advance of not playing.
+At a minimum, players must complete 2 rounds (10-12 games) within the next 4 scheduled round robins, or you will need to start the process over.
+To be considered for the next level you will need a winning percent of 70% or better.

 Be sure to record the score of each game.
 You must have a different partner for each game for that day’s play and the partners will need to sign the score card (Score cards are available on the club web site).
 Take a picture of the completed score card after each day and email it to PCPBRatings@Gmail.com.